-NBC News Learn, the education division of NBC News, is headed to Detroit to answer these questions, convening school administrators, teachers, parents, students, thought leaders, policymakers and community members in Detroit, Michigan, for an engaging discussion around these challenges impacting Detroit students, and potential solutions.
-The event, produced in partnership with NBC’s Detroit affiliate WDIV and supported by the Chan Zuckerberg Initiative, “NBC News Learn Presents: Education Now” will cover what schools are doing to reduce chronic absenteeism and student mobility, how to reframe the teaching profession, addressing student trauma and its effect on learning, and how exposure and access to opportunities can help students in developing purpose.
+NBC News Learn, the education division of NBC News, is headed to Detroit to answer these questions, convening school administrators, teachers, parents, students, thought leaders, policymakers and community members , for an engaging discussion around these challenges impacting local students, and potential solutions.
+The event, produced in partnership with NBC’s Detroit affiliate WDIV Local 4 and supported by the Chan Zuckerberg Initiative, “NBC News Learn Presents: Education Now” will cover what schools are doing to reduce chronic absenteeism and student mobility, how to reframe the teaching profession, why schools need to address student trauma and its effect on learning, and how exposure and access to opportunities can help students in developing purpose.

-“NBC News Learn Presents: Education Now Detroit” will take place on Thursday, October 24th at 6:50pm ET at The Henry Ford (doors open from 6:15pm to 6:45pm ET).
-The forum will be moderated by NBC News Chief Education Correspondent Rehema Ellis with WDIV Anchor Kimberly Gill, and will consist of engaging panel discussions with school leaders, administrators, experts, community leaders making a difference and live audience q&a.
+“NBC News Learn Presents: Education Now Detroit” will take place on Thursday, October 24th from 5:50pm ET - 8pm ET at The Henry Ford (doors open from 5pm to 5:45pm ET).
+The forum will be moderated by NBC News Chief Education Correspondent Rehema Ellis with WDIV Local 4 Anchor Kimberly Gill, and will consist of engaging panel discussions with school leaders, administrators, experts, community leaders making a difference and live audience q&a.
 The entire broadcast will be live streamed on NBCNews.com and Facebook, and the second hour will be broadcast live on WDIV.
-While the event will take place in metro Detroit, the event will touch on national issues that are relevant to families around the country, and they can watch the live stream and engage on social media.
+While the event will take place in metro Detroit, it will touch on national issues that are relevant to families around the country, and they can watch the live stream and engage on social media with the hashtag #LearnDetroit.